(reading time: 1 hour, 30 minutes)

 Oddball observed the boy, for that’s what he was, barely older than Alast.
 The blackness on his skin came in large uneven patches; it ate up his legs except for the knees.
 It spread across half his shirtless chest.
 It totally consumed one arm and all of his fingers.
 It had shriveled his nose, ears, lips, and the corners of his eyes.
 His frozen hair was equally dark, though the very tips of it had gone white.
 The rest of his skin, that which was not consumed and reformed as the worst frostbite, was pale blue.

 He wore no shoes and carried no weapon.
-His only clothing was a pair of filthy frozen pants covered in cracks, clinging to his protruding hip bones by nothing more than its rigidity.
-He stared into Oddball’s sockets blankly, the swirling winds around him expressing far more.
+His only clothing was a pair of filthy frozen pants covered in cracks, clinging to his protruding hip bones by nothing more than rigidity.
+He stared into Oddball’s sockets blankly, the cyclone around him expressing far more.

 “You’ve killed too many for this to be a pity party,” Oddball accused.
 “There were good folk on that ship.
 Half of them had hot-pants for me.”
 The boy said nothing.
 “Go on.
 Defend your cowardice.
 Tell little old Oddball why they deserved it.”